-The University of Kansas Center for Health Informatics is offering the course, Introduction to Health Informatics, as part of the AMIA 10x10 Program.
+The University of Kansas Center for Health Informatics is offering an introductory Health Informatics course as part of the American Medical Informatics Association (AMIA) 10x10 Program.

 Helen Connors, PhD, RN, DrPS (Hon), FAAN has forged a distinctive path in health informatics.
 As the University of Kansas School of Nursing's E. Jean M. Hill Endowed Professor, Executive Director of the KU Center for Health Informatics, Dr. Connors strives to expand the use of advanced information technologies for education and practice, to establish policy for telecommunications and telehealth, and to promote health IT nationally.

 Course faculty include: